UTI Treatment in Oxford, MS

 A Urinary tract infection, or UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
 The symptoms of a urinary tract infection can be painful and uncomfortable, but can be easily treated by a urologist at Oxford Urology Associates when caught early on.

 If you’re struggling with reoccurring UTIs, don’t hesitate to see a specialist.
 For patients in the Oxford area, the specialists at Oxford Urology Associates are here to help.
-Our urologists are all board-certified by the American Board of Urology and have extensive experience helping patients with UTI treatment.
+Our urologists are all board-certified by the American Board of Urology and will work to find the best treatment option for you and provide tips for future prevention.
 Give us a call at (662) 234-1448 today!
 We have offices in Grenada, Batesville, New Albany, and Oxford, MS.

 What Are the Types of Urinary Tract Infections?